This is a collodion photo with "The Bronte Sisters" written in

 several feet away, or a copy of a photo taken from several inches away.
 Since then, photographic

 historians have suggested that as there are blemishes on the photo it may be possible to determine

 whether these are on the photo or - if a copy - on the copied photo.

 The hats are similar to those seen in England in the early 1860s.
 In 1840s

 Europe this style of hat was unique to Germany, where Charlotte's lifelong friend, Mary Taylor,

 One major problem in comparing images of the sisters is that over the years

-several Bronte portraits were wrongly identified and are still in use today.
-An attempt has
+several Bronte portraits were wrongly identified.
+These are still published today and

-The research is only being carried out in spare time, a few days each month, so
+the Bronte sisters.
+The research is carried out in spare time, a few days each month, so it will be

-was set up in 2012 and is updated two or three times a year.4.
+The website was set up in 2012 and is updated once or twice a year.